Slovakia-High Tatras

 Print Version Slovakia: High Tatras (Paperback 48 Pages)

-Slovakia is green and hilly and the woods cover the hills like a quilt, and meet the sloping fields in soft wavy lines.
-The Tatras are ‘young’ mountains.
-They were formed by Alpine-Himalayan folding and thrusting.
-Ice age glaciation subsequently shaped them into the pinnacles and rocky summits we see today.
-A thick layer of sedimentary rocks covers he crystalline massif core.
-For the hiker and climber they are something of a ‘hidden gem’, with their impressive spiky summits.
+Slovakia is green and hilly, and the woods cover the hills like a quilt, meeting the sloping fields in soft, wavy lines.
+The Tatras are ‘young’ mountains formed by Alpine-Himalayan folding and thrusting.
+Subsequently, ice-age glaciation sculpted them into the pinnacles and rocky summits we see today.
+Consequently, a thick layer of sedimentary rocks covers the crystalline massif core.

+For the hiker and climber, they are something of a ‘hidden gem’, with their impressive spiky summits.
 The jewel is Kriváň (2,495 m), and its famous curved profile is an important symbol in Slovak culture.
-Rysy, straddles the border between Slovakia and Poland, and is the Poland’s tallest peak.
+Rysy, straddles the border between Slovakia and Poland, and is Poland’s tallest peak.
 Lomnicky stit is the second highest peak in the High Tatras after Gerlach (2,655m).

 Leave a Reply